MileHacker Logo

 Departure Procedures

 Plan your departure to avoid rush.
-Spain typically does not charge specific exit fees or taxes, these are commonly in your flight or train ticket price.
+Spain typically does not charge specific exit fees or taxes, these are frequently in your flight or train ticket price.
 For domestic flights, arrive at the airport 1.5-2 hours before scheduled departure.
 For international flights (especially non-Schengen), permit TWO-3 hours.
 This allows time for check-in, security, and any delays.
 For train or bus, arrive 20-30 minutes before departure.

 Timing Advice